priyasjsu/Data-Mining/README.md

 ## For data extraction
 Run - python setup.py extract

-## Create a Virtual Environment to insall dependencies
+## Create a Virtual Environment to install dependencies

 #### For Mac, run the following command